booleanbites/houzi-doc/_docs/houzi-builder/7_customize-navigation-bar.md

 # Edit a Section

+You can **Edit** the sections just by clicking on **Edit Icon** of respective section.
 While editing a section, you can perform following actions:

 - Modify section [Widget Type](#widget-type).
 - Modify section [Title](#title).